mranisz/sa/README.md

 ```

 ##SAHash\<SAType T, HTType HASHTYPE\>
-SA-hash is suffix array with hashed k-symbol prefixes of suffix array suffixes to speed up searches (k ≥ 2).
+SAHash is suffix array with hashed k-symbol prefixes of suffix array suffixes to speed up searches (k ≥ 2).
 This variant is particularly efficient in speed for short patterns (not much longer than k).

 Parameters:
 - T: